Bernina Express Tickets

 • Tirano – Palm trees, piazzas, and Italian espresso to end the ride.

 Good to know: The Bernina Express runs with limited stops and requires a seat reservation.
-The Bernina Red (regional) trains run more frequently and stop at small towns like Filisur, Pontresina, Alp Grüm, and Le Prese — ideal if you want to explore along the way.
+The Bernina Red (regional) trains run more frequently and stop at small towns like Filisur, Pontresina, Alp Grüm, and Le Prese, great if you want to explore along the way.

 Bernina Express & Red Train: 1st vs 2nd Class — what’s the difference?